 Frequently Asked Questions

-Thank you so much for your interest in the EP Chapbook Contest!
+Thank you so much for your interest in the Button Poetry Chapbook Contest!
 We get many, many submissions and questions.
 Please read the FAQs below carefully.
 To see the current status of the Chapbook contest, please visit our Chapbook Contest page.

 Please be aware we cannot give information about results or the next contest ahead of our official announcements on social media, so if you are looking for updates regarding winners, etc., please be patient!